The Core Curriculum is one of the most profound intellectual and personal experiences students have at Columbia College.

 Democracy in America, Alexis de Tocqueville with Professor Richard John

-Crime and Punishment, Fyodor Dostoevsky with Professor Deborah Martinsen
+Crime and Punishment, Fyodor Dostoevsky with Associate Dean Deborah Martinsen

 If you are not a graduate of Columbia College and would still like to participate as a guest of an alum, include the full name and Columbia College class year of the alumnus with whom you are joining.